singlecla/singlecla/cla.md

 ## Purpose

-This contributor license agreement, or CLA, sets out the terms and guarantees that I give for my contributions to open software projects.
-That way other developers can accept my contributions without fear of licensing problems and I can sign a single CLA, rather than one for each project.
+This contributor license agreement, or CLA, sets out the terms and guarantees that I give for my contributions to open software projects on this website, so other developers can accept my contributions without fear of licensing problems and I can sign one CLA, rather than one for each project.

 ## Scope